fangq/mcx/mcxlab/README.txt

              dimensions specified by [size(vol) total-time-gates].
              The content of the array is the normalized fluence at each voxel of each time-gate.
-       detphoton: a struct array, with a length equals to that of cfg.
+       detphoton: (optional) a struct array, with a length equals to that of cfg.
-             For each element of detphoton, detphoton(i).data is a 2D array with dimensions [size(cfg.prop,1)+1 saved-photon-num].
-The first row
-             is the ID(>0) of the detector that captures the photon; the second row saves the number of scattering events of each exiting photon; the rest rows are the partial path lengths (in grid unit) traveling in medium 1 up to the last.
-If you set cfg.unitinmm, you need to multiply the path-lengths to convert them to mm unit.
+             Starting from v2018, the detphoton contains the below subfields: detphoton.detid: the ID(>0) of the detector that captures the photon detphoton.nscat: cummulative scattering event counts
+               detphoton.ppath: cummulative path lengths in each medium (partial pathlength) one need to multiply cfg.unitinmm with ppath to convert it to mm. detphoton.p or .v: exit position and direction, when cfg.issaveexit=1 detphoton.prop: optical properties, a copy of cfg.prop detphoton.data: a concatenated and transposed array in the order of [detid nscat ppath p v]'
+               "data" is the is the only subfield in all mcxlab before 2018
        vol: (optional) a struct array, each element is a preprocessed volume corresponding to each instance of cfg.
-Each volume is a 3D uint8 array.
+Each volume is a 3D int32 array.
        seeds: (optional), if give, mcxlab returns the seeds, in the form of a byte array (uint8) for each detected photon.
 The column number of seed equals that of detphoton.
        trajectory: (optional), if given, mcxlab returns the trajectory data for each simulated photon.
 The output has 6 rows, the meanings are
-                1:    index of the photon packet
+                id:  1:    index of the photon packet
- 		2-4:  x/y/z/ of each trajectory position
+                pos: 2-4:  x/y/z/ of each trajectory position
                      5:    current photon packet weight
                      6:    reserved
-             By default, mcxlab only records the first 1e6 positions along all simulated photons; change cfg.maxjumpdebug to define a different limit.
+             By default, mcxlab only records the first 1e7 positions along all simulated photons; change cfg.maxjumpdebug to define a different limit.

   Example:
        cfg.nphoton=1e7;